The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering

-If we were to leave out a concrete scheduling function, instead reformulating the goal as determining the scheduling function that leads to an optimal result, the problem would lend itself perfectly to being solved by a constraint solver in the form of a scheduling problem.
-We opted against this approach as it would be too inefficient, as also found by Chahoki et al. \cite{chahoki2025conthereum}, and would diminish the benefit of sequencing by introducing a new bottleneck.
+Rather than optimizing for an ideal scheduling function, a problem that could be formulated for a constraint solver, we opt against this approach due to its computational inefficiency.
+As noted by Chahoki et al.~\cite{chahoki2025conthereum}, using a constraint solver would introduce a new performance bottleneck, ultimately diminishing the throughput benefits of sequencing.

 Instead, we focus on transaction ordering under a deterministic scheduling algorithm.
-This approach allows for the possibility of imperfect information.
-Sequencing only has access to the execution time estimates.
-In practice, these values will differ from the predicted ones, and the actual schedule will differ from the predicted one \cite{predictin_gas_price}.
+This design choice explicitly accounts for imperfect information: the sequencer only has access to execution time estimates, which inherently slightly deviate from actual runtimes in practice, resulting in discrepancies between predicted and actual schedules~\cite{predictin_gas_price}.

-The most straightforward way of sequencing is to use a heuristic to order transactions.
-Since the proposed problem has major similarities to a multidimensional extension of the knapsack problem \cite{sequencing_as_knapsack}, the most natural heuristic is to order the transactions according to their gas price.
-We also considered other heuristics: (i) random order; (ii) given order of transactions, which corresponds to the order in which the transactions appear in the historic data, when applicable; and (iii) lowest execution time.
+Under this deterministic model, the most straightforward approach is to utilize a heuristic to order transactions.
+Because this problem closely resembles a multidimensional extension of the knapsack problem~\cite{sequencing_as_knapsack}, sorting transactions by gas price serves as our baseline heuristic.
+For comparison, we also evaluate three alternative heuristics: (i) a randomized order; (ii) the historical arrival order (the sequence in which transactions appeared in the source data); and (iii) shortest execution time first.